 3. HOW MUCH TIME DO I HAVE TO BLOG?

 A typical blog post can take hours, while crafts or recipes can be an entire day from start to finish.
 To build your audience, you really should be posting at least three times per week.
 Add in building your social media networks and emails.

 Consider how much free time you have available and how much of that free time will be dedicated to blogging.
 Will you only blog on the weekends?
 After the kids are in bed?
 Whenever you can?
 Do you need to set up a “do not disturb” schedule with your partner or spouse so that you can concentrate?

 4. HOW MUCH MONEY CAN I INVEST?

 Running a website is also a monetary investment.
-Setting up a professional website comes with several costs: domain, hosting, design, domain email, etc.
+Setting up a professional website comes with several costs: domain, hosting, design, domain email, virtual assistant fees, program/software fees, etc.

 Aren’t there free websites?
 Yes.
 A lot of people start a blog on a free website such as Blogger or WordPress.com.
 But, most of them eventually switch over to paid hosting due to several concerns such as increase in traffic, ownership, ad restriction, etc.

 Much like your time investment, money is also a “get what you give” aspect.
 As with any business, you must eventually invest to earn.
 Planning a budget will help you see exactly what you have to work with and what your limitations are at each step.